kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 #### Alpha

-- Implement the `enableScaleToZero` property
+- Implement the `ScaleToZero` condition recording
 - Ensure that all `minReplicas` state transitions from `0` to `1` are working as expected
 - E2E tests are passing without flakiness